MarcLacharite/TestsWithOpenCV/README.md

 TestsWithOpenCV
 ===============

-This repository is to test OpenCV functionnalities and share the results with my friends
+This repository is to test OpenCV functionnalities for the Elikos Student Society at Polytechnique Montreal